-Following the recognition of the Steering Group on Promotion and Prevention (SGPP) od ORPHAcodes as best practice, a two-year project, RD-CODE (www.rd-code.eu/), was co-funded by the Third health Programme, starting on January 2019 with a duration until June 2021.
+Following the recognition of the Steering Group on Promotion and Prevention (SGPP) od ORPHAcodes as best practice, RD-CODE (www.rd-code.eu/), co-funded by the Third Health Programme, started on January 2019 and ended in December 2021.
 The objective of this project is to support Member States in improving gathering information on rare diseases by implementation of ORPHA codes.
-The implementation process will be guided by the "Standard procedure and guide for the coding with ORPHAcodes" and the "Specification and implementation manual of the Master file" both developed in the framework of the previous Joint Action on Rare Diseases RD-ACTION (2015-2018).